 Firstly, the overlay graph should be constructed in such a way that every peer has a sufficient number of neighbors proportional to its uploading bandwidth.
 This guarantees optimal utilization of each one's uploading capability which, in turn, has a positive impact on block scheduling.
 Likewise, each node should have a sufficient number of incoming connections for the undisruptive reception of the video stream regardless of the dynamic network conditions and/or peer arrivals and departures.
-In addition, the overlay should be dynamically reconfigurable in order to dynamically react to the various changes of the underlying network as well as the dynamic peer behavior.
+In addition, the overlay should be dynamically reconfigurable in order to timely react to the various changes of the underlying network as well as the dynamic peer behavior.
 Last but not least, it should exploit the underlying network latencies, i.e. round trip times, between peers, meaning that each peer should have as its neighbors those peers that are close to him in the network.
 In other words, the overlay must reflect as much as possible locality information in the way that peers are kept organized.
 Our proposed overlay architecture derived from the aforementioned requirements (Figure 1).

 We distinguish between two types of peers: the super peers and the slow peers.
-The former are those peers with uploading bandwidth higher than the service rate of the video server (video playback rate) whereas the latter are peers with upload bandwidth less than the service rate.
+The former are those peers with uploading bandwidth higher than the service rate of the video server whereas the latter less than the service rate.

-Every slow peer that joins the system it becomes part of a base overlay and is assigned a fixed number of neighbors, say M_B .
+Every slow peer that joins the system it becomes part of a base overlay and is assigned a fixed number of neighbors, say $M_B$ .
 This is a bidirectional mesh overlay, balanced with respect to the number of neighbors.
 If this peer also happens to be a super peer then it is also admitted to an additional overlay, called super-peer overlay, of similar characteristics as the base overlay.
-In this overlay, the peer is also assigned a fixed number of neighbors, say M_S .
+In this overlay, the peer is also assigned a fixed number of neighbors, say $M_S$ .

 FIGURE 1.
-The structure of the overlay grph.
+The system overlay and its interconnectivity structure.

 Our inter overlay connects the base and super-peer overlays by assigning a number of super peers to each slow peer.
-More specifically, each slow peer in the base overlay selects a fixed number of super peers, M_I , which wishes to connect with.
+More specifically, each slow peer in the base overlay selects a fixed number of super peers, $M{I}$ , which wishes to connect with.
 These interconnections are unidirectional originating from the super peers (outgoing reconnections) and arriving at the slow peers (incoming connections).
 They are also distributed among super peers in a manner proportional to the excess of their uploading bandwidth (uploading bandwidth minus the stream service rate).
-The quantities M_B , M_S and M_I are parameters of the system overlay.
-Figure 1 depicts such a system overlay with $M_B=3$, $M_S=2$, and $M_I=1$.
+The quantities $M{B}$ , $M{S}$ and $M{I}$ are parameters of the system overlay.
+Figure 1 depicts such a system overlay with $M{B}=3$ , $M{S}=2$ , and $M{I}=1$ .

 The introduction of the super-peer overlay has been proposed with a number of objectives in mind.
-By clustering together peers that their uploading bandwidth is higher than the video stream rate, we guarantee fast distribution of each block among the super peers.
-Furthermore, by organizing the peers in a way that everyone has equal number of neighbors with the smallest possible distance (locality) ensures uniform graph connectivity and short graph diameter.
+By clustering together peers that their uploading bandwidth is higher than the video stream rate, guarantees fast distribution among the super peers.
+Furthermore, by organizing the peers such that everyone has equal number of neighbors with the smallest possible distance (locality) ensures uniform graph connectivity and short graph diameter.
 This results in a graph structure that can be exploited by a scheduler to achieve fast and optimal diffusion of the stream to the super peers.